-Family Experiment: Motivating Children to Save and Budget for the Family Vacation
+Family Experiment: Motivating Children to Save for the Family Vacation

 My kids, like most kids I would venture to guess, do not really understand the idea of budgeting and saving.
 They will earn money doing extra chores, or get money as a birthday present, and immediately think of twenty different things they can impulsively purchase with it.
 Things they didn’t even know they wanted, needed, before we stepped into the store.
 Given the amount of Americans who are deep in credit card debt, this impulsiveness is not something that always naturally stops at adulthood.
 Here’s a Family Experiment we’re tackling: saving for our family summer vacation.